Ben Affleck’s Rehab Confession Hints That Jennifer Garner Divorce Is Still On?

 — Katapult Enterprises (@KatapultEnt) March 15, 2017

-But the question remains: did Ben Affleck’s alcohol addiction cause the couple to separate?
+But the question remains; did Ben Affleck’s alcohol addiction cause the couple to separate?
 Did he go to rehab in a desperate attempt to save his marriage?

 If you look at the timing, it definitely seems that way.
-The announcement that Jen called off the divorce came on March 8 and-as we mentioned earlier- there are rumors that he checked in right after the Oscars which were on February 26.
+The announcement that Jen called off the divorce came on March 8, and as we mentioned earlier, there are rumors that he checked in right after the Oscars which were on February 26.

 We’ll probably never really know how much of a negative impact Ben Affleck’s alcohol addiction had on his marriage to Jennifer Garner.
-We can only hope that rehab helps one the ten year celebrity marriage survive.
+We can only hope that rehab helps their ten-year marriage survive.

 [Featured Image by Jim McIsaac/Getty Images]